lpcvai/2021-LPCVC-Referee/README.md

-# 2020-LPCVC-Referee
+# LPCVC-Referee
-The evaluation system (referee) for the 2020 Low Power Computer Vision Challenge.
+The evaluation systems (referee) for the 2020 and 2021 Low Power Computer Vision Challenge.

 ![Workflow Components and Layout](.github/workflow.jpg)